zowe/docs-site/docs/user-guide/install-overview.md

 The installation of Zowe&trade; consists of the following processes:

-- installation of the Zowe server-side components.
+- Installation of the Zowe server-side components.

    You can install the components either on z/OS only or you can install the components both on z/OS and on Docker.

-- installation of Zowe client-side components.
+- Installation of Zowe client-side components.

    You can install Zowe CLI or Zowe Explorer, a Visual Studio Code extension powered by Zowe CLI.